Jack Martin (executive): Career

 Martin began serving as an assistant sergeant at arms at the Texas Capitol while studying at Southwest Texas State.
 Shortly thereafter, two years following his meeting Johnson, a Johnson aide introduced Martin to then-United States Senator Lloyd Bentsen.
 Martin left school to take a job as travel aide during Bentsen's campaign for the 1976 Democratic presidential nomination.

 Following Bentsen's 1976 campaign for the Democratic presidential nomination, Martin helped direct the campaign of then-state Attorney General and Democratic gubernatorial nominee John Luke Hill during the 1978 Democratic primary and Texas gubernatorial general election.
 John Hill beat incumbent Governor Dolph Briscoe in the Democratic primary by running a progressive campaign, but lost in the general election to Republican Bill Clements.
 The 1978 election was the first time since Reconstruction that a Republican won the governorship of Texas.

 In 1982, the 28-year-old Martin led the Democratic coordinated campaign for all state elections while also heading Bentsen's successful reelection campaign for the United States Senate.
 That year Democrats swept statewide offices and incumbent Republican Governor Bill Clements lost in the general election to Democrat Mark White.
-Other Democrats who won office that year include Jim Maddox for attorney general, Ann Richards for state treasurer, Garry Mauro for land commissioner, and Jim Hightower for agriculture commissioner.
+Other Democrats who won office that year include Jim Mattox for attorney general, Ann Richards for state treasurer, Garry Mauro for land commissioner, and Jim Hightower for agriculture commissioner.

 Governor Mark White appointed Martin to a six-year term on the Texas State University System Board of Regents in 1985.
 The board of regents oversaw the system's member institutions, which at the time were Angelo State University, Sam Houston State University, Sul Ross State University, and Southwest Texas State University (now Texas State University), Martin's alma mater.
 Martin became chairman of the board in 1988 and served on the board in that capacity until his term expired in 1991.
 Martin received the Southwest Texas State University Distinguished Alumni award following his regency.